De'Mon Glanton: Professional career

-Henry Horsemen

 Glanton played for the Henry Horsemen of the Gridiron Developmental Football League in 2011.

-Iowa Barnstormers

 Glanton was assigned to the Iowa Barnstormers of the Arena Football League (AFL) on October 21, 2011.
 He compiled 38 tackles in eleven games his rookie year in 2012.
 He recorded 95 tackles and six interceptions in 17 games in 2013 and was named the Barnstormers' Defensive Player of the Year.
 Glanton accumulated 86 tackles and four interceptions in 16 games during the 2014 season.
 The Barnstormers left the AFL and became members of the Indoor Football League on August 27, 2014.

-Los Angeles Kiss

 Glanton was assigned to the AFL's Los Angeles Kiss on September 29, 2014.
 He was placed on recallable reassignment by the Kiss on April 7, 2015.

-Portland Thunder

 Glanton was assigned to Portland Thunder of the AFL on May 11, 2015.
 He became a free agent after the 2015 season.

-Orlando Predators

 On January 6, 2016, Glanton was assigned to the Orlando Predators of the AFL.
 On March 25, 2016, Glanton was placed on recallable reassignment.